SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

       Involve it via the `vacuum` command.

-5. Format of the file header
+5. Format of the file header of the Page 1

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-18%2011-15-37.png)